 Scientists have learned a great deal from the crash of comet Shoemaker-Levy 9.
 Scientists traced the orbit of the comet backwards in time to guess its origin.
 The crash of a comet like Shoemaker-Levy 9...more

-As the ices of the comet nucleus evaporate, they expand rapidly into a large cloud around the central part of the comet.
-This cloud, called the coma, is the atmosphere of the comet and can extend for millions...more
+As the ices of the comet nucleus evaporate, they expand into a large cloud around the middle part of the comet.
+This cloud, called the coma, is the atmosphere of the comet.
+It can extend for millions of...more

 When evaporation begins, the gas is propelled from the nucleus at supersonic speed (depicted by arrows in the figure).
 Because of the low gravity in space, this means that the molecules from the nucleus...more